Frequently Asked Questions

 Will I be on my own?

 Most all of our partner schools have had language assistants for years and have a team in place to help.
 Many schools have multiple language assistants, perhaps from Andégo, perhaps from other countries.
-You will have an administrator at the school to whom you can speak, the language department, our French partner organization, your host family, and of course, Andégo is there to support you at any point.
+You will have an administrator at the school to whom you can speak, the language department, our French partner organization, your host family, and of course, Andégo is there to support you throughout the experience.

 Can I come early to travel or stay after?

 Coming early may be possible depending on the receipt of your visa.
-You are also able to stay a limited amount of time after your contract ends into the summer if you like.
+You are also able to stay up to 90-days after the expiration of your visa into the summer if you would like.

 Can my parents or friends visit me?